affinity home buying guide logo

 Finalizing Your Order

-Once you have completed the conceptual design, the builder orders the modular home from the factory.
-The builder signs a purchase agreement with Affinity, and they send in a deposit for the home.
-The Affinity engineering department completes the plans necessary for the building permits while you finalize your color selections.
-Items such as countertops, kitchen & bathroom fixtures, cabinet colors, flooring and shingle colors (if included) get selected at this time.
-The plan approvals (Sealed Prints) process takes anywhere from 8 to 12 weeks to complete.
-This depends on the complexity of your plans and which state your new home goes to.
+Once you have completed the conceptual design, the Affinity Builder will order the house from Affinity.
+The builder will sign a purchase agreement with Affinity and send in a deposit for the home.
+Remember, Affinity solely works with our authorized licensed builders.
+The Affinity engineering department will complete the plans necessary for the building permits while you are finalizing your color selections with your builder.
+Items such as countertops, kitchen and bathroom fixtures, cabinet colors, flooring and shingle colors (if included) will be selected at this time.
+The plan approvals (Sealed Prints) process can take from 8-12 weeks to complete, depending on the complexity of your plans and the state in which you are building.

 Step 5